smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 In order to correctly embed the images in the template, I learned to use [Google Drive API](https://developers.google.com/drive) in Python to retreive the unique image 'id' number assigned to each Facebook and politician image stored in my Drive.
 This was completed with the help of [PyDrive](https://pythonhosted.org/PyDrive/), a library containing functions to simplify Google Drive API tasks.
 I randomize the assignment of images/captions to HITS so that there is no discernable pattern among the image groups.

+A test set of three HITs (30 image groups) was published on Mechanical Turk, each of which was annotated three times.
+This allowed me to determine areas where the annotation scheme needed to be revised prior to releasing the entire batch of 3,264 image groups:

+- remove question '	Is the politician themselves physically present in this image?' (low agreement between annotations of MTurk workers and my previous annotations; not necessary for measuring appeal variables)
+- remove sample annotation responses (want to measure what

 On top of this, I com

 #### VIII.
 Week 5 (First Evaluation and Beginning of Second Coding Period):